Luis Miguel (footballer, born 2005)

-Luis Miguel Borges de Paula (born 4 February 2005), known as Luis Miguel, is a Brazilian footballer who plays as a forward for Vitória.
+Luis Miguel Borges de Paula (born 4 February 2005), known as Luis Miguel, is a Brazilian footballer who plays as a forward for Portuguese Liga 3 club Trofense.

 Career

 Born in Iguatu, Ceará, Luis Miguel joined Vitória's youth setup in 2017, aged 12, and signed his first professional contract with the club in June 2021.
 He made his first team debut on 14 February 2024, coming on as a late substitute for Zé Hugo in a 2–0 away loss to Juazeirense, for the year's Copa do Nordeste.

 In April 2024, Luis Miguel moved on loan to Série D side Itabuna along with several Vitória players, after a partnership between both clubs was established.
 After impressing for the side, he was recalled in July.

 Luis Miguel made his Série A debut on 21 July 2024, replacing Matheuzinho in a 2–0 away loss to Grêmio.